pingcap/tidb/docs/tidb_http_api.md

      curl http://{TiDBIP}:10080/ddl/history
      ```

      **Note**: When the DDL history is very very long, it may contains too many jobs.
-This interface will get 1024 history ddl jobs by default.
+This interface will get a maximum of 2048 history ddl jobs by default.
 If you want get more jobs, consider adding `start_job_id` and `limit`.

 26. Get count {number} TiDB DDL job history information.